drbean/curriculum/pages/homepage/markdown/ErgativeVerb.md

 % Challenge: Find 2 in/transitive verbs which go together

-I've been thinking about ergative verbs, like 'sail', 'sink', ' 'open', 'close' which can be used as intransitive, and transitive verbs.
+I've been thinking about ergative verbs[^1], like 'sail', 'sink', ' 'open', 'close' which can be used as intransitive, and transitive verbs.

 If you open/close the door, the door opens/closes.